thegooddocsproject/templates/how-to/how-to-template.md

 ## See also

-:information_source: Include references and/or links to other related documentation such as how-to guides, conceptual topics, troubleshooting information, limitation details if any.
+:information_source: Include references and/or links to other related documentation such as how-to guides, conceptual topics, troubleshooting information, and limitation details if any.

-- Reference link 1
+- Reference link
-- Concept link 2
+- Concept link
-- Troubleshooting link n
+- Troubleshooting link